thefisk/blog/content/posts/debugging-azurerm-terraform-provider.md

 ---
 ### Have Fun

 That's it really.

 I wanted to create this guide because to get to this point I had to piece together information from all across the internet and somehow pick out the relevant bits.
-There was a lot of trial and error involved.
-Hopefully this guide will help someone out there.
+There was a lot of trial and error (and headscratching) involved.

+Hopefully this guide will help someone somewhere.

 ---